CET Colombia Study Abroad

 Study race, ethnicity, and identity

-Spanish language classes
+Spanish language electives

 Live with a Colombian roommate